dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 The "lists" section is an array of list definitions.
 A list definition has one root node whose name is used to identify the list.
 The children of the root node are the list nodes.
-If the list is hierarchical, the list nodes can have children, and these children can again have children etc.
+If the list is hierarchical, the list nodes can have children, and these children can again have children, etc.

-When a list is defined for a project, its values can be referenced in resources within a list property, e.g. a property with [object "ListValue"](./dsp-tools-create-ontologies.md#listvalue).
+When a project defines a list, resources can use the list values by defining a list property, e.g. a property with [object "ListValue"](./dsp-tools-create-ontologies.md#listvalue).

 A node of a list may have the following elements: